This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 While I’m not a lawyer and have no training in legal issues, I’m a longtime coin collector and would like to offer you some tips that you may find helpful if you’re in a situation where you’re having to handle issues surrounding an estate coin collection.

-The advice I offer assumes you have already taken into consideration any directives or wills, have little to no experience in coins, and are simply seeking tips for looking through a large coin collection and possibly selling some (or all) of them.
+The advice I offer assumes you have already taken into consideration any directives or wills, have little to no experience with coins, and you are simply seeking tips for looking through a large coin collection and possibly selling some (or all) of them.

 How To Go Through Old Estate Coins